peytoncordero/DRI25/command-line.md

 # Working with text data

-The Command Line can be a very powerful tool to analyze text data, especially when we use it to analyze a large amount of text, one that would be too large to work with by hand.
-In this section, we will analyze.
+The command line can be a very powerful tool to analyze text data, especially when we use it for a large amount of text, one that would be too large to work with by hand.
+In this section, we will analyze a large text data set.

 The data we will be using is already on the DHRIFT emulator.
 The path to find it is